 If you want Codex limited to the built-in host allowlist for coding workflows:Additional Home-Directory Tools

-The built-in profile covers common Rust, Node.js, Python, and Nix runtime locations under~/, but some developer tools still install into other home-directory paths such as ~/go/bin or ~/.bun/bin.
+The profile covers common Rust, Node.js, Python, and Nix runtime locations under~/, but some developer tools still install into other home-directory paths such as ~/go/bin or ~/.bun/bin.

 If a tool exists on your PATH but Codex cannot launch it inside the sandbox, grant read access to the specific path entry: